 As fast as a modern tech company grows, exposures seem to grow at twice the rate.
 For this reason, it’s vital to protect current and past directors and officers from legal action claiming a mismanagement of the company.
 An average of 25% of companies face this level of D&O loss.

-Recommended policies for e-commerce companies
+Recommended policies for Technology Companies

 General liability offers broad protection against some of the most fundamental risks companies face.
 Known as “slip-and-fall” or “all-risk” insurance, this policy covers personal or property damage and bodily injury occurring on the business premises.